m2web/word-to-web/readme.md

 # Prerequisites

 1. You have a Word document that you want to convert to a web page.
+2. You have a bash shell.
+On Windows, you can use [Git Bash](https://git-scm.com/downloads) or Windows Subsystem for Linux (WSL).
-2. You have [Hugo](https://gohugo.io/) installed on your computer.
+3. You have [Hugo](https://gohugo.io/) installed on your computer.
-3. You have [Pandoc](https://pandoc.org/) installed on your computer.
+4. You have [Pandoc](https://pandoc.org/) installed on your computer.
-4. You have existing Hugo site.
+5. You have existing Hugo site.

 # How to do it